 We understand that this is a difficult time and will work with you or your representative to make this process as efficient as is possible.

 If the deceased had a credit card in their own name you will need to provide us with a certified copy of the death certificate.
-The Deceased Account Services team will contact you with details of any further requirements.
+Our dedicated Bereavement Services team will contact you with details of our further requirements.

 Unfortunately, in some circumstances correspondence might still arrive.
 This may be as a result of correspondence that we are required to issue to meet our legal and regulatory obligations or planned mailings that we are not able to amend or stop on time.
-If this does happen, please accept our apologies in advance and contact Deceased Account Services as we do not want to cause you any further distress.
+If this does happen, please accept our apologies in advance and contact our Bereavement Services Team as we do not want to cause you any further distress.

 No. A hold will be placed on the accounts from the date of notification of death.
 Any direct debits or standing orders will be returned unpaid after we are notified of death.
 You will need to contact all direct debit creditors linked to the accounts of the deceased.